mattcroat/joy-of-code/posts/sveltekit-markdown-blog/sveltekit-markdown-blog.md

 - first I create the highlighter using `shiki.getHighlighter` and pass one of the [VS Code themes](https://github.com/shikijs/shiki/blob/main/docs/themes.md) you want (you can also give it a path to your theme)
 - you have to use `escapeSvelte` to escape some characters like `{` that are going to cause a problem in Svelte
 - Shiki is going to generate HTML that looks like your code in VS Code using the `code` and `lang` you passed
-- because we need to return `` {@html `html`} `` it's important to escape backticks to avoid issues
+- I want to insert `{@html html}` in the Svelte component to output the code block but we need to escape the backticks with `\`

-I would love to take credit but I figured everything out by [reading this response](https://github.com/pngwn/MDsveX/issues/212#issuecomment-937548885) inside a GitHub issue.
+I would love to take credit as a genius but I figured everything out by [reading this response](https://github.com/pngwn/MDsveX/issues/212#issuecomment-937548885) inside an mdsvex GitHub issue.

-You can do a lot more with Shiki but if you want line numbers and highligthing you're going to have to [look through the Shiki issues on GitHub](https://github.com/shikijs/shiki/issues).
+You can do a lot more with Shiki by reading their docs but if you want line numbers and highligthing you're going to have to [look through the Shiki issues on GitHub](https://github.com/shikijs/shiki/issues).

 ## Using Components Inside Markdown